 The key difference between the Face Value and the Rights Offering Price is the discount.

-Yes, All types of Companies (i.e. Public, Private, Listed, Unlisted) can issue shares via Rights shares.
+Yes, All types of Companies (i.e. Public, Private, Listed, and Unlisted) can issue shares via Rights shares.